eebbesen/ruby_for_algebra_students/variables.md

 a * 2908976890
 ```

-Try experimenting with other math problems.
-You should try some of the questions on your algebra assignment that's due tomorrow.
+Experimenting with expressions from your algebra assignment that's due tomorrow.